venantius/ultra/README.md

 At the moment, Ultra doesn't have ClojureScript support at the REPL.
 The relevant upstream issue to track work on this is https://github.com/greglook/puget/issues/27; from there, Whidbey will need to be updated, and then Ultra will be able to consume the changes.

+##### CIDER Conflicts

+Ultra can cause CIDER to hang when evaluating tests over the nREPL connection (see https://github.com/venantius/ultra/issues/79).
+I don't have the necessary familiarity with CIDER to fix this issue, but Emacs/CIDER users can work around this by moving Ultra to sit as a plugin in the `:test` profile instead of having it at the root.

 ## Features
 For a detailed list of features, check out the [wiki](https://github.com/venantius/ultra/wiki).
 Here's the highlight reel: